kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/projectProperties.md

     Blue will ask on each render what to name the file and where to render it to.

-    If the \"Ask on Render\" is enabled, Blue will always ask on each render what to name the file and where to render it to.
+    If the "Ask on Render" is enabled, Blue will always ask on each render what to name the file and where to render it to.
 This is useful to enable if temporarily rendering parts of a project or if the project is only meant to be used to render small sound samples.